RicardoGEsteves/RicardoGEsteves/README.md

 #### 💼 Experience

-> "I've engaged in a diverse spectrum of projects, spanning from fundamental landing pages to intricate full-stack endeavors encompassing robust features such as authentication, authorization, validation, continuous integration, and continuous delivery.
-Throughout, I maintain an ongoing pursuit of novel technologies while upholding a commitment to achieving excellence."
+> I've engaged in a diverse spectrum of projects, spanning from fundamental landing pages to intricate full-stack endeavors encompassing robust features such as authentication, authorization, validation, continuous integration, and continuous delivery.
+Throughout, I maintain an ongoing pursuit of novel technologies while upholding a commitment to achieving excellence.

 ##